-Rav Yehuda and Chagit Peles are excited to be the pioneer OU-JLIC couple at Bar-Ilan University’s Beit Mizrachi.
-Living in Givat Shmuel allows them to have an open house for young adults at all stages in life, whether a student at Bar-Ilan, a young professional, or a young couple working in Tel Aviv or elsewhere.
-Everyone should always feel free to come over, whether it’s for a Shabbat meal, learning b’chavruta, or just to sit and chat over coffee or fresh soup.
+Rav Yehuda and Chagit Peles are excited to be starting OU-JLIC at Bar-Ilan University in partnership with World Mizrachi.
+Their home in Givat Shmuel, serves as a Beit Mizrachi for young adults at all stages in life, whether a student at Bar-Ilan or one of the other local schools, a young professional, or a young couple working in Tel Aviv or elsewhere.
+Everyone should always feel welcome in their open home, and to come over whether for a Shabbat meal, learning b’chavruta, or just to sit and chat over coffee or fresh soup.
 The Peles family is thrilled to lead a lively and warm community in Givat Shmuel.

 Rav Yehuda was born in Petach-Tikva and studied in Yeshivat Har Etzion (Gush) for 9 years from both Rav Yehuda Amital and Rav Aharon Lichtenstein זצ”ל while getting his semicha in 1996 from the Chief Rabbinate of Israel.
 He served in the IDF as a paratrooper, then got his first and second degrees in Chinuch, Tanach and Jewish Philosophy at Herzog College in Alon Shvut.
 He was a teacher and a high school headmaster for 25 years, and has been conducting Chupot and leads tours in Poland.